plorry/VegAssist/README.md

 1. Clone this repository
 2. Install [node.js and npm](https://nodejs.org)
 3. Run `npm install` in the directory that you cloned this repository into
-4. Create a `settings.js` file with the format below, filling in your Twitter API credentials:
+4. Create a `settings.js` file with the format below, filling in your Twitter API credentials and Twitter botname:
 5. Run `node .`

 #### `settings.js` format: